Trustpilot Executes Share Buyback to Enhance Shareholder Value - TipRanks.com

 More about Trustpilot Group Plc

-Trustpilot Group Plc operates in the online review industry, providing a platform for consumers to share and read reviews about businesses.
-The company focuses on enhancing transparency and trust between consumers and businesses across various markets.
+Trustpilot Group Plc operates in the online review industry, providing a platform for consumers to share feedback on businesses and services.
+The company focuses on enhancing transparency and trust between consumers and companies across various market sectors.